Free Kentucky Lease Agreement Templates (Word, PDF)

 Late fee

-The applicable fee for late payments should be specified in figures and numbers and what constitutes “late payment.”
+The applicable fee for late payments should be specified in figures and numbers, as well as what constitutes โlate payment.โ

 Security deposit

-If a security deposit is to be charged on the unit, the exact amount must be stated.
+If a security deposit is to be charged to the unit, the exact amount must be stated.
 This is because the security deposit serves as a safety net for both parties.

 Initial payment

-The Kentucky lease agreement must indicate the total amount the tenant is expected to pay before taking tenant ship.
-Typically, it includes the security deposit and the first month’s rent.
+The lease agreement must indicate the total amount the tenant is expected to pay before taking the lease.
+Typically, it includes the security deposit and the first monthโs rent.

 Occupants

-The number of occupants expected to live within the premises should be indicated.
+The number of occupants expected to live on the premises should be indicated.
 They should be identified by their name, whether minors or non-paying occupants.

 Utilities

-Utilities such as water, electricity, HVAC, etc., are vital considerations in leasing.
-Therefore, the lease agreement should highlight the existing utilities the tenant is entitled to.
-In addition, this section can highlight how associated costs of utilities will be paid.
+Utilities such as water, electricity, HVAC, etc. are vital considerations in leasing.
+Therefore, the lease agreement should highlight the existing utilities to which the tenant is entitled.
+In addition, this section can highlight how the associated costs of utilities will be paid.

 Parking

-The lease agreement can state the number of parking slots allotted to the tenant, the lot number, and whether it is reserved.
+The lease agreement can state the number of parking slots allotted to the tenant, the lot number, and whether they are reserved.

 Furnishings